09/28 – Labor, Care, Rest and the Maternal Roots of the Gift Economy | Jessica Caldas

 Jalyn Haynes is a rising senior at Clemson University where they major in architecture and minor in global black studies.
 She focuses on the relationship between individuals and how they can manipulate architecture; particularly when it comes to movable or manipulated facades.
 They became interested in architecture and video game technology due to a competition I participated in during the summer.
 Jalyn is also the host of a student podcast that supports black women in architecture called “Black Girls and a Scale ” and an independent podcast, called “Social Studio Club”, that celebrates studio culture for art and architecture students.
 She is also the co-creator and co-illustrator of a web-comic, Devil-May-Cry.
 In her free time, Jalyn likes to read, write poetry and listen to music.

-Eva Mayhabal Davis, curator and cultural advocate, will co-facilitate the Fall ’22 season.
-Eva participated in the Fall ’20 season with the topic: Collaboration and Cooperative Protocols.
+Eva Mayhabal Davis, curator and cultural advocate, co-facilitated the Fall ’22 season.
+Eva participated in Tanda Fall ’20 with the topic: Collaboration and Cooperative Protocols.

 Eva Mayhabal Davis (b.
 Toluca, Mexico) is a curator and cultural advocate, working directly with artists and creatives in the production of exhibitions, texts, and events.
 Recently the co-curator of ‘Bronx Calling: The Bronx 5th Biennial’ at The Bronx Museum of Arts and a co-director at Transmitter, a collaborative curatorial initiative in Brooklyn, NY.
 She has curated exhibitions at BronxArtSpace, the Queens Museum, Smack Mellon, NARS Foundation, MECA Puerto Rico, and TSA New York/Chicago.
 Her writing has been featured in exhibition catalogs and publications such as the NYU Hemispheric Institute’s Cuadernos, Nueva Luz: Photographic Journal, and recently, Swap Meet with Temblores Publications.